-In response to widespread concern about youth who were away from home and in at-risk situations, often through no fault of their own, Congress passed the RHY Act (RHYA) in 1974 and authorized the Basic Center Program (BCP), which enabled community-based organizations to operate short-term shelters to provide emergency care to runaway and homeless youth not already receiving services from the child welfare or juvenile justice systems.
+In response to widespread concern about youth who were away from home and in at-risk situations, often through no fault of their own, Congress passed the RHY Act in 1974 and authorized the BCP.
+These enabled community-based organizations to operate short-term shelters (congregate care and host family homes) in order to provide emergency care to runaway and homeless youth not already receiving services from the child welfare or juvenile justice systems.
+Therefore, the primary purpose of the BCP is to provide shelter services to youth under the age of 18 who have run away from home and/or are otherwise homeless.

-Pursuant to section 312(b)(1)(2) of the RHYA, "projects will operate a center in an area which is frequented by or easily reachable by runaway and homeless youth; provides temporary (emergency) shelter that has a minimum residential capacity of four and maximum capacity of not more than 20 youth in a single structure, except where the [project]... has a state or local law or regulation that requires a higher maximum to comply with licensure requirements..."
-For the purpose of this FOA, individual host family homes are exempt from the minimum number of four youth per structure as defined by the RHY Rule (See Appendix A. Definitions: Host family home).
+Pursuant to section 312(b)(1)(2) of the RHY Act (34 U.S.C.
+11211), "applicants shall operate a runaway and homeless youth center located in an area which is demonstrably frequented by or easily reachable by runaway and homeless youth; shall use such assistance to establish, to strengthen, or to fund a runaway and homeless youth center, or a locally controlled facility providing temporary shelter, that has a maximum capacity of not more than 20 youth, except where the applicant assures that the state where the center or locally controlled facility is located has a state or local law or regulation that requires a higher maximum to comply with licensure requirements for child and youth serving facilities; and a ratio of staff to youth that is sufficient to ensure adequate supervision and treatment".
+For the purpose of this FOA, individual host family homes are exempt from the requirement that each structure provide shelter for a minimum number of four youth as defined by the RHY Rule (see Appendix A. Definitions: Host family home).
+However, as outlined in 45 CFR § 1351.18(c), "projects must have the ability to accommodate no fewer than four youth across multiple homes."